SoftwareSystemSam/CAB302-Group-Project---Syntax-Sorcerers/README.md

 **Things to note!!!**

+**If you have just created an account and logged in, you need to wait for like 10 to 20 seconds for the datbase to update with your screen time entries**

 **This app will only work on windows machines!**

 **To start this application from intellij you need to run the application from the loginController class**